If You Are Charged With

 - Young driver, less experienced.

-- Speedometer accuracy (get calibration).
+- Speedometer accuracy (speedometer calibration).

 - Rental car, not familiar.

-- Responsible person: job, family, community, education.
+- Responsible person: job, family, community, education, military service.